B0XEY/Unity-Marching-Cube-Terrain/README.md

 after a bit i have a somewhat working verson!
 Ill Post a better verson so other time :)
 No Muilt Threading /compute shader on it stock if anyone does know howplease let me know so i can put it on here!
+No LOD system

 Fetures :)
 1. Mulit Chunk Generation as well as slower method for bigger land masses
 2. Flat Shading as well as terrain smoothing
-3. Full Noise Controll
+3. Full Noise Control
-4. Easy way to view the noise map on a plane
+5. Easy way to view the noise map on a plane
-5. Hides values that you dont need based off your settings!
+6. Hides values that you dont need based off your settings!
-6. Falloff Map (for islands, Full controll over function w/ desmos calulation)
+7. Falloff Map (for islands, Full controll over function w/ desmos calulation)
+8. Place Prefabs (Grass / trees) on map after Generation
+9. Full Controll Of Terrian Material
-7. Endless Terrain??
-(Not Done)
+10. Endless Terrain??
+(Not Done / Not started)

 How to Install :>